SLPVH/slp-rewards/README.md

 ![Checkout Page](/screenshots/checkout.png)

 Order complete page.
 Informs the customer that the loyalty token has been sent to their wallet.
+The customer is navigated to this page if they selected credit card as their method of payment during checkout.

 ![Order Complete](/screenshots/order-complete.png)